 Hanford and Lander Sediment Remediation Project

-The Hanford and Lander Combined Sewer Overflows (CSOs) are two locations identified under the County's Sediment Management Plan that have contaminated sediments in the vicinity of county CSOs requiring cleanup.
+The Hanford and Lander Combined Sewer Overflows (CSOs) are two locations identified under the County's 1999 Sediment Management Plan as needing cleanup.
+The plan evaluated remediation strategies for correcting hazards caused by contaminated sediments near seven King County CSOs.
 The cleanup project at these sites involves a combination of approaches.

-King County and the Port of Seattle removed 19,000 cubic yards of contaminated sediment in the vicinity of Lander CSO in 2009.
+King County and the Port of Seattle removed 19,000 cubic yards of contaminated sediment near the Lander CSO in 2009.
 The project was part of a berth deepening at Terminal 30 to allow deeper draft container vessels to use the pier.
-The dredged sediment was transported to a subtitle D landfill for disposal and the new sediment surface was sampled to verify that it passed state sediment standards.
+The dredged sediment was transported to a subtitle D landfill for disposal and the exposed sediment surface was sampled to verify that it passed state sediment standards.

-The areas in the vicinity of both the Lander and Hanford CSOs are also being evaluated to determine what additional sediment remediation is necessary as part of the East Waterway Superfund project described below.
+The areas near the Lander and Hanford CSOs are being evaluated to determine what additional sediment remediation is necessary as part of the East Waterway Superfund project described below.
 Once the Superfund Cleanup is completed, the actions needed for the Hanford and Lander sediment remediation project will be complete.

 Background (from EPA website):